 Scope of Research

-Our main objective is to computationally analyse, model, and simulate regulatory processes in the cell, identify and predict function of RNAs, and provide bioinformatics processing of measured data.
-We develop deterministic and probabilistic models of regulation of gene expression and we use statistics and artificial intelligence for analysis of large scale gene expression data.
+Our main objective is to analyze, model, and simulate on computers regulatory processes in the cell, identify & predict function of RNAs, and provide bioinformatics support for measured data.
+We develop computerized deterministic and probabilistic models of regulation of gene expression and we use statistics and artificial intelligence for analysis of large scale gene expression data.

 The lab is divided into two parts – computational and a wet lab, which in collaboration with the laboratories of Microbial Genetics and Gene Expression and Dr. J. Bobek, (1st Medical faculty, Charles University, Prague) , prepares most of the data processed in the lab.

-The laboratory is involved in the large European infrastructural projects ESFRI, ERIC, namely ELIXIR-CZ, a member of the Large European infrastructure ELIXIR – European Life Science Infrastructure for Biological Information, and C4SYS, the Czech node of ISBE – Infrastructure for Systems Biology Europe, where J. Vohradsky is the member of the board of both infrastructures.
+The laboratory is involved in the large European infrastructural projects ESFRI, ERIC, namely ELIXIR-CZ, a member of the Large European infrastructure ELIXIR – European Life Science Infrastructure for Biological Information.
+Was a member of another infrastructure C4SYS, the Czech node of ISBE – Infrastructure for Systems Biology Europe, where J. Vohradsky was the member of the board of both infrastructures.

 The lab was a member of the consortium ActinoGEN of the EU 6th framework program.